Cinacalcet

-Cinacalcet, sold under the brand name Sensipar among others, is a medication used to treat tertiary hyperparathyroidism, parathyroid carcinoma, and primary hyperparathyroidism.
+Cinacalcet, sold under the brand name Sensipar among others, is a medication used to treat primary hyperparathyroidism, tertiary hyperparathyroidism and parathyroid carcinoma.

-The most common side effects include nausea (feeling sick) and vomiting.

 Cinacalcet acts as a calcimimetic (i.e., it mimics the action of calcium on tissues) by allosteric activation of the calcium-sensing receptor that is expressed in various human organ tissues.

+The most common side effects include nausea and vomiting.

 Cinacalcet was approved in the United States in March 2004, and in the European Union in October 2004.
 It was the first allosteric G protein-coupled receptor modulator to enter the pharmaceutical market.
-In 2013, cinacalcet was the 76th top prescribed medicine in the United States.
+In 2013, cinacalcet was the 76th most prescribed medicine in the United States.

 Medical uses

 In the United States, cinacalcet is indicated for the treatment of secondary hyperparathyroidism in people with chronic kidney disease on dialysis and hypercalcemia in people with parathyroid carcinoma.
 Cinacalcet can also be used to treat severe hypercalcemia in patients with primary hyperparathyroidism who are unable to undergo parathyroidectomy.

 In the European Union cinacalcet is indicated for: